-Student conduct files are maintained separately from any other academic or official file at the University by the Director of Community Standards or designee.
+Student conduct files are maintained separately from any other academic or official file at the University by the Director of Community Standards.
 Generally, information from the files is not released without the written consent of the student.
 However, certain information may be provided to individuals within or outside the University who have a legitimate legal or educational interest in obtaining it.
 Please refer to the federal Family Educational Rights and Privacy Act of 1974, as amended.

 The sanctions of “Suspension” and “Expulsion” will be noted on the student’s official transcript.
 A suspension will be noted until graduation or four (4) years following the end of the period of suspension, whichever occurs first.
 An expulsion will be noted permanently.